vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 ## Starting the _SINClient_

-Before starting the client, make sure to assign a _SINClientDelegate_.
-It is required to implement `-[SINClientDelegate requiresRegistrationCredentials:]` to authenticate the client / _User_ (see following section for details on authorization).
+Before starting the client, assign a _SINClientDelegate_.
+It is required to implement `-[SINClientDelegate requiresRegistrationCredentials:]` to [Authorize the Client](doc:voice-ios-cloud-sinch-client#authorizing-the-client).

 ```objectivec
 // Assign as SINClientDelegate